 Steve Shevic k has served as a member of our Board since August 2016.
-Since October 2013, Mr. Shevick has served as chief financial officer of CloudPassage, Inc., a developer of cloud infrastructure security technologies.
+Since January 2019, Mr. Shevick has served as chief financial officer of Percolate Industries, Inc., which develops, markets and sells software for managing multi-channel marketing campaigns.
+From October 2013 to July 2018, Mr. Shevick served as chief financial officer of CloudPassage, Inc., a developer of cloud infrastructure security technologies.
 From May 2008 to October 2013, Mr. Shevick served as chief financial officer of Cobalt Technologies, a developer of bio-chemical production technologies.
 From 1995 to 2005, Mr. Shevick served in the roles of general counsel and chief financial officer of Synopsys, Inc., a leading provider of electronic design automation software for the semiconductor industry.
 Mr. Shevick holds an A.B. from Harvard College and a J.D. from Georgetown University Law Center.

-Mr. Shevick has extensive experience in and knowledge of accounting and financial reporting, including significant experience in technology licensing businesses.
+Mr. Shevick has extensive experience in and knowledge of accounting and financial reporting, including significant experience in technology licensing businesses and corporate governance.
 As a result of these and other professional experiences, our Board has concluded that Mr. Shevick is qualified to serve as a director